Today we’d like to introduce you to Jasmine Crisp

 As you know, we’re big fans of you and your work.
 For our readers who might not be as familiar what can you tell them about what you do?

 I would say I’m most proud of my sons.
-Seeing me struggle and be in abusive relationships they still respect me and love me.
-They have came into their own with their personalities and skill sets, they have done so many accomplishments so I’m most proud of my children.
-Proud of my grandfather and my mother our healing as a family and now coming into EMP Eric Monte Production Company.
-We are currently crowdfunding for his documentary.
-I’m proud of my growth in GOD and how he has molded me into making wise decisions.
-Guiding me as an author and then to become one the first in family to have a non profit and it was been recognized nationally by National Humane Society as a black woman.
-I’m pretty amazed at my journey and how far I came as a person
+Seeing me struggle and in abusive relationships, they still respect me and love me.
+That’s MAJOR and so, so precious to me!
+They have come into their own with their personalities and skill sets, and have so many accomplishments.
+They are well-rounded, healthy and stable young men, and they are my heart and my inspiration to keep going and reach for the stars!
+And, I’m most proud of them.
+I’m so proud of my grandfather and his many amazing accomplishments in the film industry and the contributions he has made!
+He is a legacy!
+I am also, very proud of my mother, who is a strong black woman and have set an example for me as a woman and mother.
+She is an example of staying in the fight and never giving up!
+She’s the matriarch that nurtures the healing of our family, and now heads EMP Eric Monte Production Company; which we are currently crowdfunding for his documentary.
+And I’m very proud of my growth in GOD and how he has molded me into the woman I am today and for guiding me in making wise decisions.
+Guiding me as an author and then to become the first in the family to have a non-profit, that been recognized nationally by National Humane Society as a black woman.
+I’m pretty amazed at my journey and how far I have come as a person.

 Do you any memories from childhood that you can share with us?

-My favorite memory is growling up in Chicago.
-The parks, swimming pools getting dunked, going to magic photos with the girls, going to juke parties and just having a good time with no violence.
+My favorite memory is growing up in Chicago, in a regular 2-parent home with a big play house in the backyard and having all of our friends over, water fights, sleepovers, birthday parties (that my mom was always throwing lol).
+The parks, swimming pools, getting dunked, going to magic photos with the girls, going to juke parties and just having a good time growing up with no violence.
+That is until divorce, a 1-parent household, and moving to the hood happened…that’s when my struggle began.

 Pricing: